 This report explores an evaluation framework to try to assess whether online legal aid tools and resources make a different in addressing gaps in access to justice.
 The researchers used the "Drake Equation", originally created in 1951 to list the factors that scientists should consider when determining whether there was extraterrestrial life.
 Through a series of interviews, a literature review, and an in-person session with access to justice experts, the researchers collected metrics and prepared a draft evaluation framework.

-The draft framework, build upon a market model, is informed by the important factor noted was "penetration" of online resources - the number of people using the resources divided by the number of people in the target audience.
+An important factor noted was "penetration" of online resources - the number of people using the resources divided by the number of people in the target audience.
 Elements of the framework, according to the researchers, are:

 - "Targeted (T): People that the resource would ideally serve in the geography and legal topic covered

 - Accessible: The percentage of T that are able to use the existing resources— for instance based on literacy, language or technology

 - Found: The percent that find the resources—for instance, by being aware of the site, via a Google search or through a referral from a community partner

 - Used: The percent that interact with the resources in some more substantive way—for instance, by navigating to the end, printing information or assembling a form